du5t/hyperplate/README.md

 2. start another terminal sesh
 3. `npm run serve-broadcaster`

+this gets you to a couple of swarmlog peers, one of which pushes data once per second and runs in a headless electron session. the other one runs in your browser and reactively updates with new data from the swarmlog, including data you input through a text box.

 #### shipping with hyperboot

 checkout the "bootable" branch to see how it works. [substack](https://www.github.com/substack/) is changing hyperboot pretty quickly, but you can ship a bundled webapp with the current version like so:

+4. `npm install -g hyperboot`
 1. `cd src`
 2. `browserify -d index.js > bundle.js`
 3. bump the `<meta>` version tag in index.html